SSWConsulting/SSW.Rules.Content/rules/do-you-use-version-control-with-power-bi/rule.md

 1. Setup a local repository on your PC (1 time)
 2. Create new feature branch off ‘origin/main’ (**every time**)
 3. Open Power BI Desktop, and enable Power BI Projects - File | Option Settings | Options | Preview features | Power BI project (.pbip) save option (1 time)
 4. Open the [definition.pbir](https://learn.microsoft.com/en-us/power-bi/developer/projects/projects-report#definitionpbir) file in the `<Report Name>.Reports` folder on the local repo on your PC.
 This will open the report in Power BI Desktop.
-It will allow you to edit both the report and the dataset.
+It will allow you to edit both the report and the dataset. (**every time**)

    **Note:** PBIP folders do not by default contain any underlying data.
 So when you open a definition.pbir file the visuals may show as empty.
 Please refresh the report to download the data.

 5. Edit report in Power BI Desktop (**every time**)
 6. Commit report to feature branch (**every time**)
 7. Create PR to merge feature branch into ‘origin/main’ on Azure DevOps and get it reviewed by a Power BI Admin (**every time**)
-8. Get a Power BI Admin to deploy the report
+8. Get a Power BI Admin to deploy the report (**every time**)
 9. If you are creating a new report in Power BI Desktop, please save the report as a **.pbip** report (and not .pbix).
 You can do so via File | Save as | Select .pbip as the file type

 ### Power BI Admins - Deploying Reports (Use Power BI Service)